INTERCAL: Dialects

 In early 2017 a .NET Implementation targeting the .NET Framework appeared on GitHub.
 This implementation supports the creation of standalone binary libraries and interop with other programming languages.

 Impact and discussion

 In the article "A Box, Darkly: Obfuscation, Weird Languages, and Code Aesthetics", INTERCAL is described under the heading "Abandon all sanity, ye who enter here: INTERCAL".
 The compiler and commenting strategy are among the "weird" features described:

 In "Technomasochism", Lev Bratishenko characterizes the INTERCAL compiler as a dominatrix:

-Popular culture
+In popular culture

 The Nitrome Enjoyment System, a fictional video game console created by British indie game developer Nitrome, has games which are programmed in INTERCAL.